ConnorFriday-code/Pharos-Computers/README.md

 <h4>Nav section on large screens</h4>

-On the planned wireframe I had the navigation on large screens to be three links split horizontally, however, I encounted a problem with this.
+On the planned wireframe I had the navigation on large screens to be three links split horizontally, however, I encountered a problem with this.
 The col-2 spacing did not leave a lot of room.
-On standard wide screen this was not a problem, but when the screen width shrunk down, the words would end up overlaying one another before it would switch to the dropdown button for small screens.
-See images below.
+On a standard widescreen, this was not a problem, but when the screen width shrunk down the words would end up overlaying one another before it would switch to the dropdown button for small screens.
+See the images below.

-Old lg nav (right side) on normal full width screen:
+Old lg nav (right side) on normal full-width screen:

 ![Nav lg old fullscreen](readme-images/Phaross%20computers%20lg%20nav%20problem%201.PNG)